wodoame/bam/mindmap.md

 Organize the code into packages for better structure use the processTransaction method in handling the transactions Show better error messages

+Changes I've made:
+1. Used `processTransaction` method in performing transactions.
+It replaced the direct use of `deposit` and `withdraw` methods
+2. Created an `InputHandler` class to validate user inputs